 - To appeal the decision of an instructor: - 1.
 Within three business days of official notification of the decision, the student must submit a letter of appeal to the Faculty Academic Policy Appeals Committee via the Registrar's Office.
 The letter must state the grounds for the appeal. - 2.
 Grounds for appeal are: - a.
 The student has new evidence available that was not available prior to the original decision. - b.
-The process as outlined was not adhered to and the break in process was substantial enough to have possibly affected the outcome. - c.
-The sanctions do not relate appropriately to the violation for which the student has been found to have committed. - 3.
+The process as outlined was not adhered to and the break in process was substantial enough to have possibly affected the outcome. - The sanctions do not relate appropriately to the violation for which the student has been found to have committed. - 3.
 If the Faculty Academic Policy Appeals Committee determines that there are grounds for an appeal, then the committee will hear the student's case.
 The decision of the Faculty Academic Policy Appeals Committee replaces that of the instructor. - To appeal the decision of the Chief Conduct Officer: - 1.
 Within three business days of official notification of the decision, the student must submit a letter of appeal to the Chief Student Affairs Officer.
-The letter must state the grounds for the appeal.

-- 2. Grounds for appeal are: - a.
+The letter must state the grounds for the appeal. - 2.
+Grounds for appeal are: - a.
 The student has new evidence available that was not available prior to the original hearing. - b.
-The conduct process as outlined was not adhered to during the student's original hearing and the break in process was substantial enough to have possibly affected the outcome. - c.
-The sanctions do not relate appropriately to the violation for which the student has been found to have committed. - 3.
+The conduct process as outlined was not adhered to during the student's original hearing and the break in process was substantial enough to have possibly affected the outcome. - 3.
 If the Chief Student Affairs Officer determines that there are grounds for an appeal, then he or she will rehear the student's case.
 The decision of the Chief Student Affairs Officer replaces that of the Chief Conduct Officer. - To appeal the decision of the University Committee on Student Behavior: - 1.
 Within three business days of official notification of the decision, the student must submit a letter of appeal to the Chief Student Affairs Officer.
 The letter must state the grounds for the appeal. - 2.
 Grounds for appeal are: - a.
 The student has new evidence available that was not available prior to the original hearing. - b.
-The conduct process as outlined was not adhered to during the student's original hearing and the break in process was substantial enough to have possibly affected the outcome. - c.
-The sanctions do not relate appropriately to the violation for which the student has been found to have committed. - 3.
+The conduct process as outlined was not adhered to during the student's original hearing and the break in process was substantial enough to have possibly affected the outcome. - 3.
 If the Chief Student Affairs Officer determines that there are grounds for an appeal, then he or she will convene an Appeals Board to rehear the student's case.
 The decision of the Appeals Board replaces that of the University Committee on Student Behavior.
 The decision rendered as a result of the appeal process is final.